jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../pumping_python/doe

-  this directory_ is empty. ls_ has a few options, I try it again with one of them
+  this directory_ is empty

+* ls_ has a few options.
+I try ls_ again with one of them

   .. code-block:: shell
     :emphasize-lines: 1